lbogdan/vue-advanced-components-workshop/README.md

 yarn
 ```

 > Note: this repository only works with `yarn` because it uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).
+If you don't have it, install it with `npm -g install yarn`.

 ### Run a task